 Dr Peter Martin

-Dr Martin's research is centred around radiation detection and nuclear materials analysis, with current projects in the UK, USA, Japan (Fukushima) and Ukraine (Chernobyl).
+Dr Martin is an expert in nuclear energy, radiation physics, and reactor accidents - with research centred around radiation metrology and nuclear materials analysis, including current projects in the UK, USA, Japan and Ukraine.

 - Radiation Detection

 - Nuclear Threat Reduction

 - Particle Transport